 Test Preparation Tips

-Preparation for the test will depend on the amount of time you have available and your personal preferences for how to prepare.
-At a minimum, before you take the EXADEP™ test, you should know what to expect from the test, including the administrative procedures, types of questions and directions, approximate number of questions and amount of time for each section.
+Before you take the EXADEP™ test, you should know what to expect from the test, including the administrative procedures, types of questions and directions, approximate number of questions and amount of time for each section.

 Before taking the EXADEP test, it is important to become familiar with the content of each of the measures.
 To familiarize yourself with the type of material on which you'll be tested and the question types within each measure, follow the links below: